ruthtech/ruthtech/README.md

 For example, my username is _ruthtech_, and this is what I did:
 1. I had an existing repository named _ruthtech_, which held my portfolio.
-First I renamed that repository to _ruthtechportfolio_.
+First I renamed that repository to _ruthlee_.
 2. Then I created a new repository named _ruthtech_, and added a README.md.
-3. I edited my profile in GitHub to update all former links to _ruthtechportfolio_, updated paths in my portfolio code, and redeployed my React portfolio code.
+3. I edited my profile in GitHub to update all former links to _ruthlee_, updated paths in my portfolio code, and redeployed my React portfolio code.

 <br />